gauravspam/AI-Powered-API-Monitoring-And-Multi-Source-Anomaly-Identification-Model-For-Distributed-Platforms/README.md

 - **[Frontend README](./frontend/README.md)** - Frontend-specific setup and development
 - **[Infrastructure README](./infrastructure/README.md)** - Deployment and infrastructure guides
 - **[API Contracts](./docs/API_CONTRACTS.md)** - Complete API endpoint documentation
-- **[Contributing Guide](./CONTRIBUTING.md)** - Development workflow and guidelines

----

-## 📝 License

-This project is licensed under the MIT License - see [LICENSE](LICENSE) file for details.

----

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](./CONTRIBUTING.md) for details on:
-- Code style and standards
-- Testing requirements
-- Pull request process
-- Development workflow

----

-## 📞 Support

-For questions, issues, or suggestions:
-- 📧 Create an issue on GitHub
-- 💬 Check existing discussions
-- 🔍 Review documentation in `/docs`

 ---